 Reducing fraud is important, but trying too hard to meet this goal can yield diminishing returns.
 If you reject too many sales -- usually because fraud rules are too stringent -- you could also be rejecting legitimate transactions.
 The right balance of fraud protection and seamlessness can have a big impact on customer trust and shopping-cart abandonment.
 Find out if a payments processor offers proactive fraud-management tools that can help you make fast decisions about questionable transactions and build rules to meet your specific business needs.

 Our basic fraud protection tools offer merchants the ability to set rules and help guard against the most common types of fraudulent transactions.
-And for businesses with more sophisticated needs, advanced tools from our part ner Kount -- an industry leader in fraud and risk management -- provide an integrated suite of advanced tools for real-time fraud detection.
+And for businesses with more sophisticated needs, we offer advanced tools for real-time fraud detection.

 If your business is behind the curve on PCI compliance, you may end up spending more time and money meeting even tougher security requirements.
 The path to data security compliance has become more comprehensive following each new version of the Payment Card Industry Data Security Standard (PCI DSS).
 To avoid the onerous requirements associated with storing customer financial data, you should strongly consider an online payment solution that offers vaulting and tokenization, and has a partnership with a Qualified Security Assessor (QSA).